 i.
 Restores has the idea of the rescue of a lost one.
 “It may picture the straying sheep brought back.”
 (Kidner)

 ii.
 “In Hebrew the words ‘restores my soul’ can mean ‘brings me to repentance’ (or conversion).”
 (Boice)

 iii. “‘He restoreth my soul.’
 He restores it to its original purity, that was now grown foul and black with sin; for also, what good were it to have ‘green’ pastures and a black soul!”
 (Baker, cited in Spurgeon)

 b.
 He leads me: The shepherd was a guide.
-The sheep didn’t need to know where the green pastures or still waters were; all he needed to know was where the shepherd was.
-The shepherd would guide the sheep to what he needed.
+The sheep didn’t need to know where the green pastures or still waters were; all it needed to know was where the shepherd was.
+Likewise, the LORD would guide David to what he needed.

 c.
-In the paths of righteousness: The leadership of the shepherd did not only comfort and restore the sheep; he also guides him into righteousness.
+In the paths of righteousness: The leadership of the shepherd did not only comfort and restore David; He also guides His sheep into righteousness.
 God’s guidance of David had a moral aspect.

 i.
 “They are thenceforth led in ‘the path of righteousness’; in the way of holy obedience.
 Obstructions are removed; they are strengthened, to walk and run in the paths of God’s commandments.”
 (Horne)

 d.
 For His name’s sake: The shepherd guides the sheep with an overarching view to the credit and glory of the shepherd’s own name.

 i.
 For His name’s sake: “To display the glory of his grace, and not on account of any merit in me.
 God’s motives of conduct towards the children of men are derived from the perfections and goodness of his own nature.”
 (Clarke)

 2. (4) The gift of the Shepherd’s presence.